 Mixing is easy, remembering to use it at the end of the season is the hard part.

-You can of course decide to use it all season and that’s fine, however most only use it before storing their kit at season’s end.
-It works great in all small engines 2 and 4 stroke.
+You can of course decide to use it all season and that’s fine, however, most only use it before storing their kit at the season’s end.
+It works great in all small engines 2 and 4 strokes.